Do you need financial help yourself? Use CSP documentation to apply for MBF funds.

 The Members Benevolent Fund monies are available to help anyone who is or has been a full member of the Society (UK or overseas), an Associate member or a Student member.

-The MBF exists to assist our colleagues wherever it can, and will remain in touch for as long as support is required.
+The MBF exists to assist you wherever it can, and will remain in touch for as long as support is required.
 This may be weeks or years.

 How can you help?